Kristina01111000/Drws_site/README.md

 - make them use paypal when checking out, shows up as credit card possible
 - at payment, say you will not be charged again after 4 months, "this learning program ends in four months, and your monthly payments will stop after your fourth month"
 - put down included with membership under courses, monthly and 4 month
-- looks like front page isn't redirecting, others are
 - clicking logout takes you to wordpress login page, fix it
 	- removed the logout button, put peepso logout somewhere visible
 - look @ new peepso release for mobile